People love free products and services and to save money

 Social media sites always say, sign up for free.
 But as we have all discovered to our chagrin, in return for their services for free, we paid with our personal data.

-Many authors fall prey to high-pressure vanity publishers, who offer free publishing guidebooks and free manuscript appraisals as a customer acquisition tactic to get someone’s address, email address and phone number.
+Many authors fall prey to high-pressure vanity publishers.
+They offer free publishing guidebooks and free manuscript appraisals as a customer acquisition tactic to get someone’s address, confirmation email address and phone number.
 It’s an old Internet marketer tactic.

 Then you have a salesperson on the phone, trying to get you to part with a few thousand dollars.

-It is all about conversion.
+It is all about conversion to make money online.
 For some small businesses, even a five per cent conversion rate can be very profitable.

 People still hunt for freebie sites using free stuff finder websites.
 On Google, there are over 110,00 searches every month for the phrase “free stuff”.